ashishsingh0307/Learn_javascript/README.md

             -> USING GIT (STAGING, COMMITING, PUSHING).
             -> DELETE THE CODESPACE AFTER FINISHING WORK ON IT (because we get only limited Hours from github codespaces).

+VIDEO 4 - INTRO TO VARIABLES

+            -> VAR - var accountId || var is a keyword -->
+            -> LET - let accountId || let is a keyword -->
+            -> CONST - const accountId || const is a keyword -->

+          INTRO TO COMMENTS
+            1.)
+PUT // IN FRONT OF A LINE OR STARTING OF A LINE THEN THAT LINE WILL BE COMMENTED OUT 2.) /* _ _ _ */ THIS IS A MULTILINE COMMENT WHICH CAN CONTAINER MULTIPLE LINES

 1.)